 RCUK 2014, ZSL London Zoo, NW1 4RY - Saturday 6th December

-Now in its 17th year, RCUK has a fine tradition of bringing together research scientists, students, conservation practitioners, hobbyists and more from all over the UK and further afield for this annual conference.
+Now in its 17th year, Reef Conservation UK has a fine tradition of bringing together research scientists, students, conservation practitioners, hobbyists and more from all over the UK, Europe, and further afield for this annual conference.

 RCUK was inititated in response to a need to further communicate coral reef research and continues in this spirit with numerous successful collaborations resulting from the meetings.
 There is a growing need for coral conservation actions to become multi-disciplinary both in the types and breadth of research and application enacted.
 With this in mind, we heavily encourage those with relevant research in applied biological, ecological, socio-economic, education/public awareness and policy-based aspects of this issue to present their findings.
 The meeting provides an excellent stage for discussion, collaboration and information sharing.